Posted on 28th October 2019

 There numbers would never recover.

-Shortly after the Act off Toleration was passed, in 1691 George Fox, Seeker and Quaker, died aged 66.
+Shortly after the Act off Toleration was passed, in 1691 George Fox, Seeker and Quaker, died aged 66 (his gravestone shows the date according the Julian calendar).

 The Seekers would gather in a great number for the last time to attend his funeral.